Want to be a midwife?

 What does a midwife do?

 Being a midwife is more than just delivering babies.
-A midwife is usually the first and main contact for the expectant mother during her pregnancy, and throughout labour and the early postnatal period.
-She is responsible for providing care and supporting women to make informed choices about the services and options available to them.
+A midwife is usually the first and main contact for the woman during her pregnancy, throughout labour and the early postnatal period.
+She is responsible for providing care and supporting women to make informed choices about their care.

 The role of the midwife is very diverse.
 She carries out clinical examinations, provides health and parent education and supports the mother and her family throughout the childbearing process to help them adjust to their parental role.
 The midwife also works in partnership with other health and social care services to meet individual mothers’ needs, for example, teenage mothers, mothers who are socially excluded, disabled mothers and mothers from diverse ethnic backgrounds.

-Midwives work in all health care settings; for example in the maternity unit of a large general hospital, in smaller stand-alone maternity units, in private maternity hospitals, in group practice, at birth centres, with general practitioners and in the community.
-The majority of midwives practice within the NHS, working with other midwives in a team and other health care professional and support staff.
-Midwives can also practice independently and there is a small group of midwives who do so.
+Midwives work in all health care settings; for example in the maternity unit of a large general hospital, in smaller stand-alone maternity units, in private maternity hospitals, in group practices, at birth centres, with general practitioners and in the community.
+The majority of midwives practice within the NHS, working with other midwives in a team and other health care professionals and support staff.
+Midwives can also practice with social enterprise schemes and independently.
+There are a small group of midwives who do so.
+Once registered midwives can use their qualification to work in other health care settings such as special baby care units (SCBU) / neonatal intensive care units (NICU).
+Some midwives become specialists in areas such as diabetes or public health and perinatal mental health.
+There are also opportunities to work in research and or education.
+Midwives can be found practising in many areas and frequently go on to develop their professional expertise and education to higher levels.

 You enter the midwifery profession directly by undertaking a degree course leading to a midwifery qualification.
 The EU (European Union) requires that the degree is no less than three years (equivalent to 156 weeks full time)

 Another route into midwifery is through a programme called the Pre-registration Midwifery short programme.
-This is for nurses on the Adult part of the register who wish to undertake an additional programme of education and gain a second professional registration.
-The course comprises a minimum of 78 weeks full-time education.
+This is for registered nurses on the Adult part of the Nursing and Midwifery Council (NMC) register who wish to undertake an additional programme of education and gain a second professional registration.
+The course comprises a minimum of 80 weeks full-time education and practice.

 A list of universities that provide the pre registration degree in midwifery and the Pre-registration short programme can be found on the NMC website.